Should you let your child fail their mocks?

 However, there are some students who really need to do well in their mocks to build their confidence and see that the work is worthwhile and will get the results they can be proud of.
 These are generally students who believe that they're not clever enough and no amount of work will make a difference (it will) or ones who are really suffering from anxiety and need that boost so that they start believing in themselves.

 An example of this is one of the girls inside The Extraordinaries Club.
-She did the Revision Planning Kickstarter session for the November mocks and really focused in on her science.
-In consequence, she raised her grade from a 5/6 at the end of year 10 to a 7/8 just a few months later in her November mocks.
+She did my Revision Planning Kickstarter workshop for the November mocks and really focused in on her science.
+As a consequence, she raised her grade from a 5/6 at the end of year 10 to a 7/8 just a few months later in her November mocks.
 She's now beaming with pride and full of confidence about how working in the right way up until her exams will enable her to achieve her full potential in all her subjects.

 Should you let your child fail their mocks?

 Ultimately it's down to you, your child's character and your relationship with them.
 If nagging them to revise is doing your head in and ruining your relationship, they might just learn the lesson they need to learn by failing, and you'll have a happier home in the meantime if you back off.
 As they say, “Fail fast, learn fast.”